• Phone: +255 713 550 312

 • Poor hygiene and lack of privacy affect student health and dignity

-These challenges negatively impact learning outcomes, student attendance, classroom management, and overall safety.
-Some children are discouraged from attending school due to the poor learning environment and overcrowding.
+Impact: These challenges negatively impact learning outcomes, student attendance, and overall safety.
+Some children are discouraged from attending school due to the poor learning environment.

 Our Solution